| Home

 second-order equation comprising three forces: motion, resistance, and

 restoring balance.
-Artificial neural networks and specific algorithms are
+Artificial neural networks and specific algorithms are leveraged

-results with analytical findings, revealing the impact of rolling even in
+analytical findings, revealing the impact of rolling even in calm waters.
+Additionally, the

-delves into the time required for the rolling motion to complete,
+research delves into the time required for the rolling motion to complete,

 highlighting its intricate nature.
 The overarching goals include simplifying